-NAME: \\\\\

-1. What types of plants do we see and hear about in the film? ---- -- --

-2. What is Roy making in the pot?

-3. Why is he making it? (what is it used for?)

-4. Who uses this medicine?

-5. How does the water help the spruce trees?

-6. What does Roy say the willows are doing?
-What message does he get from what he sees the willows doing?
+What types of birds do we see and hear in the film?
+What is Roy (the man in the film) doing when he is making the strange sound?
+What types of plants do we see and hear about in the film?
+What is Roy making in the pot? i.
+Why is he making it? (what is it used for?)
+Who uses this medicine?
+How does the water help the spruce trees?
+What does Roy say the willows are doing?
+What message does he get from what he sees t he willows doing?